victorvalenciatorres/dq_fit_library/README.md

 * the canvas with the ratio Data / Fit
 * the histogram with the X2 / NDF, the number of signal events and the parameters of interest (POI)

 The class can use also the RooFit library.
-In this case the used has to create a class following the example of
+In this case the used has to create a class following the example of GausPdf.cxx.
+At this point the PDF can be added to the class and used for the fit.